 Other Means of Prostate Cancer Prevention

-Of course, anabolic steroids are not the only means of prostate cancer prevention.
+Of course, steroids are not the only means of prostate cancer prevention.
 According to the National Cancer Institute, factors men can control that may aid in prostate cancer prevention include:

 - Not smoking;